rijumone/PHPCMS/picocms/content/sorting_algos_bubble.md

 ### Step I:

 Start from the beginning.
-Take the first element `1700` and compare it with the next `1612`.
+Take the first item `1700` and compare it with the next `1612`.

 `1700` is greater than `1612`, hence they are in the wrong order.